ClickWellGames/ATM10-Configs/README.md

 - Increased rate of Solar Neutron Activator from 256 to 512
 - Enabled strict unboxing (prevents block vaporization)
 - Decreased multiplier of silk touch mode for digital miner from 12 to 10
-- Increased tick time between mine from 80 to 100
+- ~~Increased tick time between mine from 80 to 100~~
+- Decreased tick time between mine from 100 to 60 - June 1st, 2025
 - Enabled security system Admin bypass to allow CW Admins to interact with all Mekanism machines

 ### MFFS